dynamicdeploy/hydrosense/Hydro$ense/README.md

 * Setup code tests, using a testing framework like [NUnit](http://www.nunit.org/)
 * Test solver against additional problems with known solutions
 * Improve solution convergence for a wider range of initial guesses

+## Acknowledgments
+This project is based on methodologies developed by the Bureau of Reclamation and University of Idaho - Idaho Water Resources Research Institute, and funded by the Reclamation Research and Development Group.